varabyte/kotter/README.md

 ***Note:** The `konsoleVarOf` method can't be called outside of the `konsoleApp` block.
 For many remaining examples, we'll elide the `konsoleApp` boilerplate, but that doesn't mean you can omit it in your own program!*

-Let's apply `konsoleVarOf` to the above example and remove the `rerender` call:
+Let's apply `konsoleVarOf` to our earlier example in order to remove the `rerender` call:

 ```kotlin
 var result by konsoleVarOf<Int?>(null)